goelshobhit/categoryListing/readme.md

             - that folder server separately on heroku
 ### Tech

-Dillinger uses a number of open source projects to work properly:
+categoryListing uses a number of open source projects to work properly:

 * [Material UI] - HTML enhanced for web apps!
 * [VSCode Editor] - awesome  text editor